ikiranis/tetrascape/README.md

 # 🎮 Tetrascape - Escape Puzzle Tetris

 Welcome to **Tetrascape**, a unique twist on the classic Tetris game that transforms into an exciting escape-puzzle adventure!
-Complete stage objectives to help your character escape through increasingly challenging levels.
+Complete level objectives to help your character escape through increasingly challenging levels.

 ## 🎮 Play Online
 **[🕹️ Play Tetrascape Now!](https://tetrascape.apps4net.eu)**